 D-cell capacity.
 It is tough, bright, has an adjustable beam from spot to flood, and can be used as a pretty good attitude adjuster if need arises.
 Ask any cop or bouncer why they carry

 one.
-A LED headlamp will help keep your hands free if you need to do a repair under the hood or under the car.
+A LED headlamp will help keep your hands free if you need to change a tire at night or do a repair under the hood or under the car.
 A LED magnetic work lite is very handy, for working under the hood or as

 - GLOW STICKS, ROAD FLARES & SAFETY WARNING TRIANGLES: if you do have a breakdown on the side of a busy road, these will mark you for the authorities to locate faster in the night.